 Maia, 20 Tauri (20 Tau) is a blue-white giant star located in the constellation Taurus.
 With an apparent magnitude of 3.871, it is the fourth brightest member of the Pleiades cluster, after Alcyone, Atlas and Electra.
-Maia is visible to the naked eye in good conditions.
+Maia is visible to the unaided eye in good conditions.
 It lies at an approximate distance of 400 light years from Earth.

 Maia has the stellar classification B8III, indicating a giant star appearing bluish in colour.
 It has more than 5 solar masses and a radius 6.04 times that of the Sun.
 With an effective temperature of 12,600 K, it is 850 times more luminous than the Sun, but most of its energy output is in the ultraviolet part of the spectrum.
 Compared to its bright Pleiades neighbours, Maia is a slow rotator, with a projected rotational velocity of 33 km/s.
 It is a mercury-manganese star, a chemically peculiar star with an atmospheric excess of mercury, manganese and other elements.
 Other relatively bright stars of this type include Alpheratz in the constellation Andromeda, Gienah in Corvus, and Muliphein in Canis Major.